applegrew/just/README.md

 To run all tests run `cargo test`.

 * Parser - Work in progress
+  * Lexical Parser - Work in progress
+  * AST builder - Work in progress
-* Runner - Not started
+* Runner - Work in progress